floriovi/Bookmark_Manager_Pairing/README.md

 3. Connect to the database using the `pqsl` command `\c bookmark_manager;`
 4. Run the query we have saved in the file `01_create_bookmarks_table.sql`

+# Instructions for how to use SQL queries to create bookmark_manager
+1. Next, run the query we have saved in the file `02_add_title_to_bookmarks.sql;` to create a new column called title.

 # Instructions for how to use SQL queries to create bookmark_manager_test
 To setup this database for use in our spec test from scratch, please do the following:
 1. Connect to `psql`
 2. Create the database using the `psql` command `CREATE DATABASE bookmark_manager_test;`
 3. Connect to the database using the `psql` command `\c bookmark_manager_test;`
 4. Run the query we have saved in the file `01_create_bookmarks_table.sql;`

+# Instructions for how to use SQL queries to create bookmark_manager_test
+1. Next, run the query we have saved in the file `02_add_title_to_bookmarks.sql;` to create a new column called title.